joseph-pq/joseph-pq/README.md

 ### Hi there 👋
-I am an electrical engineering student with a passion for embedded systems and computer vision.
+I am an electrical engineer with a passion for embedded systems and computer vision.

 Here you can see some of current activities:
 - 🔭 I’m currently working on Omni Electronica